KartofellFirst/Hotoe/README.md

 </body>
 ```
 ---
-*Run this in your project's folder:*
+*Save and run this in your project's folder:*
 ```
 hotoe run
 ```
 **Done!**
-Hope you figured out how to close it...
+If you have figured out how to close it (click the "Hello World!" text if don't), I think we can finish this quickstart right here. <br>

----
-### Second step to become Hotoe user
+For further instructions check [API docs](Fluent-X.md) or give it to your agent to study. <br>
+You can also see our [projects gallery](Showcase.md) <br>

+Our next recommendation will be: <br>
 Limit your body's width and height<br>

 ```html
 <body style="max-width: 50%; max-height: 30%;" SIR>
 ```

-**Great!**<br>
-But we're finishing this quick start here.
-It was really quick, as it should be. <br>
-For further instructions check [API docs](Fluent-X.md) or give it to your agent to study. <br>
-Additionally, you can read Hotoe manners list:
+and

 <details>
-<summary>Read manners list</summary>
+<summary>Read the manners list</summary>
 <br>
 <blockquote>
 <br><ol>